jzarzeckis/chat-playground/README.md

     - ✅ Failed to connect.
 (Interpreted as timeout when failing to receive authentication response from server)
     - ✅ Nickname already taken.',
     - ✅ Server unavailable.
 (Interpreted when the websocket connection fails)
-    - 'Disconnected by the server due to inactivity.'.
+    - ✅ Disconnected by the server due to inactivity.'.
 3. ✅ Chat page displays messages from the server together with the sender's nickname (but no messages from before the user's current session started), a box to enter a message, a button to send it, and a button to disconnect from the server.
 4. ✅ Does not have any inactivity timeouts.
 5. ✅ Should display landing page if it's disconnected from the server.